poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Exercise +.#NullMeaning

-: Give the three possible meaning of the `NULL`{.sqlmysql} value, and an example for each of them.
+: Give the three possible meaning of the `NULL` value, and an example for each of them.

 Exercise +.#
 ~